regarcher/MetadataMaid/README.md

 1. Go to edit your profile and set:
    - Metadata Maid (Assigned Apps/Custom App Setting) to Visible
    - Private Dashboard Maid (Object Settings/Custom Tab Setting) to Default On
-   - Manage All Private Reports and Dashboards to true (this may be disabled if you are on a Standard Profile)
+   - Manage All Private Reports and Dashboards to true (This is under System Permissions and may be disabled if you are on a Standard Profile)
 2. All classes and pages security should default to System Administrator.
 If this is not your profile, you'll need to add your profile to those as well.
 You can get a list of the classes and pages from the package.xml which is in the unzipped package you brought down from Github.
 3.